 Who is responsible to provide and maintain the access to your property?

-The law states that property owners are responsible for the provision and maintenance of their driveway access including the vehicular crossing to the street.
-It is important to note however that the crossing’s design and construction must be in accordance with Council standards.
+Property owners are responsible for the provision and maintenance of their driveway access including the vehicular crossing to the street.
+This includes cleaning out the drain (known as the culvert) under driveways.
+It is important to note, however, that the crossing’s design and construction must be in accordance with Council standards.
 The only exception to the above is where Council constructs or reconstructs a Council road, in which case one normal crossing will be provided to each property free of charge.

 Who can I get to construct the crossing?